terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 dir: "18Sv4"
 ```

-8. Continue with the standard snakelake pipeline, be sure to edit the number of jobs/cores available to run the whole pipeline.
+8. Continue with the second alternate snakelake pipeline, be sure to edit the number of jobs/cores available to run the whole pipeline.

 ```linux
 snakemake --jobs 24 --snakefile snakefile_alt_2 --configfile config.yaml